 Some scholars had written letters to Deivanayakam pointing out that his book was full of distortions and altogether misleading.
 But Deivanayakam had remained unrelenting.
 The Dharampuram Shaiva Math had invited the Christian scholar to a conference of Tamil scholars, and requested him to disown the thesis.
 He had come to the conference but refused to yield ground.
 Finally, the Math had prepared a book of refutation.
 It had been written by an eighty-five years old Tamil and Shaiva scholar, Arunai Vadivel Mudaliar.
 Ishwar Sharan’s book on St. Thomas came as a shot in the arm of Mudaliar whose book was released by Sarojini Varadappa in a gathering of three hundred Tamil and Shaiva scholars held in a packed hall at Madras on 24 October 1991.

-The meeting was presided over by justice N. Krishnaswami Reddiar, a retired judge’ of the high court.
-He denounced Deivanayakam’s book as “trash in the name of research.”
-He quoted from Ishwar Sharan’s book to point out that “the visit of St. Thomas to India was a myth”, and wondered how a book like that by Deivanayakam could be published by an institute set up by the Government and honoured by a university with a doctorate.
+The meeting was presided over by Justice N. Krishnaswami Reddiar, a retired judge of the high court.
+He denounced Deivanayagam’s book as “trash in the name of research.”
+He quoted from Ishwar Sharan’s book to point out that “the visit of St. Thomas to India was a myth”, and wondered how a book like that by Deivanayagam could be published by an institute set up by the government and honoured by a university with a doctorate.
 Dr. R. Nagaswami, eminent archaeologist, also censored the institute and the university for sponsoring a spurious thesis, and said that the St. Thomas story “was a ruse to spread Christianity in India.”
 He cited what he knew from his own excavations at the Santhome Church.
-Some other speakers, too, took Deivanayakam to task.
+Some other speakers, too, took Deivanayagam to task.

 - Stephen Neill, History of Christianity in India: The Beginnings to 1707 AD, Cambridge University Press, 1984, p.
 27.